 About Insects that Eat Pawpaws

-Also known as the Indiana banana, hoosier banana and poor man’s banana, the pawpaw (Asimina triloba) grows naturally in rich fertile, river bottoms soils as understory shrubs.
-The plant is hardy in USDA zones 5-8 and grows in 25-26 of the eastern United States.
-A slow growing tree, pawpaws need several years of growth before they produce fruit.
+Also known as the Indiana banana, hoosier banana, and poor man’s banana, the pawpaw (Asimina triloba) grows naturally in rich, fertile, river bottom soils as understory shrubs.
+The plant is hardy in USDA zones 5 through 8 and grows in 25/26 of the eastern states of the US.
+As a slow growing tree, pawpaws need several years of growth before they produce fruit.

 Flowers bloom between March and May depending upon weather and cultivar.
 The stunning blossoms are around 2 inches (5 cm.) across and dangle upside down in a crimson profusion in the axils of the previous year’s leaves.
-The blooms contain several ovaries and are, thus, capable of producing several fruit.
-Pawpaws are the largest fruit native to America, with the largest, depending upon cultivar, weighing up to a pound!
+The blooms contain several ovaries and are, thus, capable of producing several fruits.
+Pawpaws are the largest fruit native to America, with the largest, depending upon cultivar, weighing up to a pound (0.5 kg.)!

 As mentioned, zebra swallowtail larvae feed on the leaves of the pawpaw exclusively.
 Rarely, however, do they do so in such numbers as to affect fruit production or the health of the tree.